Tetlow Legal is operational and continuing to assist our clients, please read this notice.

 If you are worried because you know someone who wants to make a will or an enduring power of attorney and they may not have capacity or may be in the early stages of dementia and you are not sure, then it is prudent to encourage them to consult us as soon as possible.

-If this is relevant to you or your family then please call Brian Tetlow or Emma Bragg on (02) 6140 3263 or email [email protected].
+If this is relevant to you or your family then please contact Tetlow Legal on 02 6140 3263 or [email protected].